Florida vs. Kentucky: How to watch, betting lines, game notes

 TV | Stream: ESPN | ESPN app

-On the call: Play-by-Play: Karl Ravech, Analyst: Jimmy Dykes & Dick Vitale
+On the call: Play-by-Play: Karl Ravech, Analyst: Jimmy Dykes, Reporter: Alyssa Lang

 BetMGM odds for Gators vs. Wildcats